Sarath Munasinghe: Political career

-Major General Munasinghe entered the Parliament of Sri Lanka in 2000 as a member of the Peoples Alliance, representing the Kurunegala District and was made Deputy Speaker of Parliament, and in 2001 crossed over to the opposition and became a member of the United National Party (UNP).
+Major General Munasinghe entered the Parliament of Sri Lanka in 2000 as a member of the Peoples Alliance, representing the Kurunegala District and was made Deputy speaker and chairman of committees of the Parliament of Sri Lanka, and in 2001 crossed over to the opposition and became a member of the United National Party (UNP).
 He was not reelected in 2001.
-However he was appointed as the Chairman of the Building Materials Corporation.
+However he was appointed as the chairman of the Building Materials Corporation.
 At the time of his death he was the UNP chief organizer for the Polgahawela electorate.
 He died after a brief illness and his funeral took place in Kurunegala with full military honors.

 Family

 He was married and had two sons.